QualiSystems/devguide_source/_orchestration/9.1.0/getting-information-from-cloudshell.md

 ![Sandbox information]({{site.baseurl}}/assets/reservationLifecycleDetails.png){:class="img-responsive"}

 Note that depending on the sandbox, the information may be partial.
 For example, if the sandbox is not a saved sandbox, the saved sandbox name and description will be missing.
 For details about our OOB saved sandbox orchestration scripts, see [CloudShell's OOB Orchestration]({{site.baseurl}}/orchestration/{{pageVersion}}/the-oob-orchestration.html).

+### Getting the user context

+Starting with CloudShell 9.0, you can get the CloudShell user who ran the blueprint/orchestration command in the **Sandbox** class.

+For example:

+{% highlight python %}
+from cloudshell.workflow.orchestration.sandbox import Sandbox Sandbox = Sandbox() user = Sandbox.reservationContextDetails.running_user
+{% endhighlight %}